Disease Guide ·Entropion ·2026

 The Congenital Condition Question

-Entropion in flat-faced breeds is often congenital — present from birth.
-Some insurers exclude congenital conditions, which could deny your claim even if symptoms only appeared after enrollment.
-The distinction between 'congenital' and 'hereditary' matters in insurance language.
-Check your policy's definitions and exclusions carefully before you need them.
+Entropion is often congenital - present from birth.
+Some insurers exclude congenital conditions, denying claims even if symptoms appeared after enrollment.
+The distinction between 'congenital' and 'hereditary' matters.
+Check your policy's exclusions carefully.

 Red flag · Chronic condition